KeYProject/key-docs/docs/user/quicktour/index.md

         in [7](#app:strategy){reference-type="ref"
         reference="app:strategy"}:

-        Max.
-Rule Applications

-        :   You can set the number $N_{aut}$ of automatic rule applications using the slider.
-Even if the automatic strategy can still apply rules after $N_{aut}$ applications, automatic proving stops.
+        * **Max.
+Rule Applications:** You can set the number $N_{aut}$ of automatic rule applications using the slider.
+Even if the automatic strategy can still apply rules after

-        Stop At
+           $N_{aut}$ applications, automatic proving stops.

-        :   Choose when strategy execution shall stop.
+        * **Stop At:** Choose when strategy execution shall stop.
             Possible values are `Default`: strategy stops when no rules are applicable or the maximal number of steps is reached and `Unclosable`: strategy stops in all situations when `Default` stops but also already when the first goal is encountered on which no further rule is (automatically) applicable.

-        Proof splitting

-        :   Influences usage of rules branching a proof tree.
+        * **Proof splitting:** Influences usage of rules branching a proof tree.
 Only rules working on formulas not on programs fall under the chosen policy, i.e., program rules causing splits are still applied even if splitting is switched off.
-The values are `free` (withour restrictions), `Delayed` (allows still splitting
-            but prefers other rules) and `Off` (no splitting).
+The values are `free` (withour restrictions), `Delayed` (allows still splitting but prefers other rules) and `Off` (no splitting).

-        Loop treatment

-        :   This setting determines how while-loops are treated.
+        * **Loop treatment:** This setting determines how while-loops are treated.
 They can be left untouched (`None`), handled using stated invariant contracts, or repeatedly unrolled (`Expand`).
 If handled using invariants, you can either choose the new `Loop Scope` rule (recommended), or the legacy `Transformation`-based rule.

-        Method treatment

-        :   Methods can also be left untouched (`None`), have their method contracts applied (`Contracts`), or be inlined, i.e. have the method body expanded in place (`Expand`).
+        * **Method treatment:** Methods can also be left untouched (`None`), have their method contracts applied (`Contracts`), or be inlined, i.e. have the method body expanded in place (`Expand`).

-        Dependency contract

-        :   For the simplification of heap terms, setting this option to `On` the information in JML's `accessible` clause is used.
+        * **Dependency contract:** For the simplification of heap terms, setting this option to `On` the information in JML's `accessible` clause is used.

-        Arithmetic treatment

-        :   The KeY prover has several options for the treatment of arithmetic expressions:
+        * **Arithmetic treatment** The KeY prover has several options for the treatment of arithmetic expressions:

-            Basic:

-            :   Using this option, polynomial expressions are simplified.
+            * *Basic:* Using this option, polynomial expressions are simplified.
 In the antecedent Gröbner Bases are computed polynomials.
-Linear inequations are handled using
-                (partial) Omega procedures.
+Linear inequations are handled using (partial) Omega procedures.

-            DefOps:

-            :   Using the option [DefOps], mathematical
-                symbols such as:\
-                `/`, `%`, `jdiv`, `jmod`, range predicates, such as `int_RANGE`, `short_MIN` and symbols for mathematical
-                operations on integers with a certain semantic such as `addJint` or `mulJshort`, are expanded.
-This means for example constants, such as `short_MIN`, are replaced by their concrete values (in this case -32768) and range predicates, such as `inInt` are replaced by their ranges (in this case $i \leq int_MAX \wedge int_MIN \leq i$).
+            * *DefOps:* Using the option [DefOps], mathematical symbols such as: `/`, `%`, `jdiv`, `jmod`, range predicates, such as `int_RANGE`, `short_MIN` and symbols for mathematical operations on integers with a certain semantic such as `addJint` or `mulJshort`, are expanded.
+This means for example constants, such as `short_MIN`, are replaced by their concrete values (in this case -32768) and range predicates, such as `inInt` are replaced by their ranges (in this case $i

-            Model Search:
+                \leq int_{MAX} \wedge int_{MIN} \leq i$).

-            :   Setting the [model search] option, the KeY prover supports non-linear equations and model search.
-Additionally multiplication of inequations with
-                each other and systematic case distinctions (cuts) can be performed.
+            * *Model Search:* Setting the [model search] option, the KeY prover supports non-linear equations and model search.
+Additionally multiplication of inequations with each other and systematic case distinctions (cuts) can be performed.
 This method is guaranteed to find counterexamples for invalid goals that only contain polynomial (in)equations.
-Such counterexamples turn up
-                as trivially unprovable goals.
+Such counterexamples turn up as trivially unprovable goals.
 It is also able to prove many more valid goals involving (in)equations, but will in general not terminate on such goals.

-        Quantifier treatment

-        :   Sometimes quantifiers within the sequent have to be instantiated.
-This can be either done manually (`None`) or automatically with different alternatives:
+        * **Quantifier treatment:** Sometimes quantifiers within the sequent have to be instantiated.
+This can be either done manually (`None`) or automatically with different

-            No Splits
+           alternatives:

-            :   Instantiate a quantifier only if this will not cause the proof to split.
+            * **No Splits:** Instantiate a quantifier only if this will not cause the proof to split.

-            Unrestricted

-            :   Instantiates a quantifier even when causing splits.
+            * **Unrestricted:** Instantiates a quantifier even when causing splits.
 However the startegy tries to predict the number of caused open branches and will prefer those with no or only few splits.

-            No Splits with Progs

-            :   Chooses between the `No Splits` and `Unrestricted` behaviour depending on programs present in the sequent.
+            * **No Splits with Progs:** Chooses between the `No Splits` and `Unrestricted` behaviour depending on programs present in the sequent.
 If a program is still present the `No splits` behaviour is used.
-Otherwise quantifiers are instantiated
+Otherwise quantifiers are instantiated unrestricted
-                unrestricted

-Middle pane:

-:   In this pane, you can either inspect inner, already processed, nodes
-    of the proof tree or you can continue the proof by applying rules to the open goals, whichever you choose in the left pane.
+* **Middle pane:** In this pane, you can either inspect inner, already processed, nodes of the proof tree or you can continue the proof by applying rules to the open goals, whichever you choose in the left pane.

   Rules can be applied either interactively or non-interactively using
   strategies:

-    Interactive Proving:

-    :   By moving the mouse over the current goal you will notice that a subterm of the goal is highlighted (henceforth called the *focus term*).
+  * **Interactive Proving:** By moving the mouse over the current goal you will notice that a subterm of the goal is highlighted (henceforth called the *focus term*).
 Pressing the left mouse button displays a list of all proof rules currently applicable to the focus term.

     A proof rule is applied to the focus term simply by selecting one of the applicable rules and pressing the left mouse button.
 The effect is that a new goal is generated.
 By pushing the button *Goal Back* in the main window of the KeY prover it is possible to undo one or several rule applications.
 Note, that it is currently not possible to backtrack from an already closed goal.

-    Automatic Proving:

-    :   Automatic proof search is performed applying so-called strategies which can be seen as a collection of rules suited for a certain task.
+  * **Automatic Proving:** Automatic proof search is performed applying so-called strategies which can be seen as a collection of rules suited for a certain task.
 To determine which strategy should be used select the tab item *Proof Search Strategy* in the left pane as described above.

-        To start (respectively continue) the proof push the *run strategy*-button on the toolbar labelled with the $\rhd$ - symbol.
+       To start (respectively continue) the proof push the *run strategy*-button on the toolbar labelled with the $\rhd$-symbol.

-Right pane:

-:   In this pane, you can see the Java source files pertaining to the
-    currently selected proof.
+* **Right pane:** In this pane, you can see the Java source files pertaining to the currently selected proof.
 When mousing over a term in the middle pane, the corresponding JML specification in the right pane is highlighted in orange.
 As you advance in the proof, the source code line corresponding to the current proof state is highlighted in green.

 #### Configure the KeY prover {#sec:configure}